Last Updated on

 WHY GO: True South begins here.
-Cross over into Shenandoah County, Virginia, and you’ll feel it right away, especially as you drive its 30 miles from north to south through Strasburg, Woodstock, Edinburg, New Market – all linked together on US 11 – where you’ll still find Confederate flags flying from front porches.
+Cross over into Shenandoah County, Virginia, and you’ll feel it right away, especially as you drive its 30 miles from north to south through Strasburg, Woodstock, Edinburg, New Market – all linked together on US 11.
 In the 1800’s, this was the “Breadbasket of the Confederacy,” torched by Union General, Philip Sheridan, during the Civil War.
 Destroying every last sprig of wheat, stalk of corn and storage barn, the raid succeeded in cutting off Confederate food supplies.

-Though in some quarters resentment remains, “The Burning Raid,” is generally relegated to the history books.
-The Shenandoah Valley is once again verdant and beautiful.
+Now, “The Burning Raid” is generally relegated to the history books.
+The Shenandoah Valley is once again verdant, beautiful and open to all.
 There are caverns to explore, Rose Bowl floats to ogle, superb potato chips to munch, and, surprisingly, a growing number of passionate artisans and crafts-people who are more than happy to welcome you into their studio-homes.
 The Getaway Mavens tells you how to get the best out of this region through its history, food and art.
 Read on….

 Things to Do in Shenandoah County VA